13 Beautiful Things To Do at Uluru-Kata Tjuta National Park

-Extra tips for when you visit Uluru
+Extra tips for your visit

 Bring some warmer clothes

-Uluru is in the middle of Australia and it can be very hot during the day, however, in wintertime, temperatures cool down at night to almost 0 degrees, and when you join a sunrise or sunset tour make sure you bring some warmer clothes as well.
+Ayers Rock is in the middle of Australia and it can be very hot during the day, however, in wintertime, temperatures cool down at night to almost 0 degrees, and when you join a sunrise or sunset tour make sure you bring some warmer clothes as well.